 The average price of a home in the UK peaked in late 2007, then plunged rapidly in 2008 before recovering in 2009 and then reaching a plateau in 2010 and 2011.
 By 2013 things started to increase again.

 The housing market was the first area to be affected by the credit crunch as banks curtailed their lending, making it more difficult for buyers to get a mortgage.

-This has continued, with banks uneasy about the eurozone crisis, and has meant property values have failed to pick up.
-Demand has also been low, especially among first-time buyers who have struggled to get a mortgage or are concerned about job security.
+This continued, with banks uneasy about the eurozone crisis, and meant property values failed to pick up for some time.

 Get help with...

 The whole financial crisis had started in the US housing market where banks had lent money to "sub-prime" borrowers.

 When these borrowers defaulted on their mortgages in large numbers, the banks were left with bad debts - many of which had been packaged up and sold on to other financial institutions.

 This infected the entire financial system and meant that banks stopped lending to each other - creating the credit crunch.